 DPE will collect and analyze multiple quantitative and qualitative data to comprehensively evaluate the program at each campus.
 In many cases, district information systems provide readily available web-based reports for district and campus use.
-In other cases, DPE staff will use district information systems to collect, analyze, and report data pertaining to articulated campus-level performance measures.
-Where possible, outcomes for students participating in grant supported programs will be analyzed and reported.
-These measures may include course enrollment and passing rates, TAKS scale scores and passing rates at the minimum standard and commended levels, Pre-AP course enrollment, grade level promotion rates, dropout rates, and teacher professional development data.
+In other cases, DPE staff will use district information systems to collect, analyze, and report data pertaining to articulated campus performance measures.
+These measures may include course enrollment and passing rates, TAKS scale scores and passing rates, SAT/ACT Exam taking and passing, AP and dual credit enrollment, grade level promotion rates, graduation plans (State Recommended High School Program/Distinguished Achievement Program), completion rates, dropout rates, postsecondary enrollment rates, and teacher professional development data.

 DPE also collects survey data to support instructional improvement and student learning across the district.
 Each fall semester, the AISD Staff Climate Survey is administered to AISD campus staff.
 The survey was developed from the research-based Organizational Climate Inventory (OCI; Hoy et al., 2002.) and measures a variety of school factors that are related to student achievement.
 The AISD Parent Survey was designed to monitor the relationship between campus staff and parents.
 The survey results provide campus staff with feedback about how parents feel about their treatment by school staff, the school's educational environment, and their own involvement in the school.
 The AISD Student Climate Survey is administered to all students in grades 3 through 11 during the spring semester.
 The survey is designed to measure student perceptions regarding major aspects of the school culture.
+Since 2003, the AISD High School Exit Survey has been administered online to seniors in every AISD high school during the spring semester.
+General topics areas include: high school experiences, postsecondary intentions and family support, campus climate, civic engagement, instruction and technology, postsecondary preparation and advising, and open-ended comments.
 Finally, the district Employee Coordinated Survey is administered each spring and contains department and program specific questions to support program implementation and improvement decisions.